-The Andacollo property is owned by a Chilean private company, Compañía Minera Teck Carmen de Andacollo ("CDA").
+The Carmen de Andacollo property is owned by a Chilean private company, Compañía Minera Teck Carmen de Andacollo ("CDA").
 We own 100% of the Series A shares of CDA while ENAMI owns 100% of the Series B shares of CDA.
 Our Series A shares of CDA equate to 90% of CDA's total share equity.
-We acquired our interest in the Andacollo mine as a result of our acquisition of Aur Resources Inc. in 2007.

-CDA owns the exploitation and/or exploration rights over an area of approximately 206 square km in the area of the Andacollo supergene and hypogene deposits pursuant to various mining concessions and other rights.
+CDA owns the exploitation and/or exploration rights over an area of approximately 206 square km in the area of the Carmen de Andacollo supergene and hypogene deposits pursuant to various mining concessions and other rights.
 In addition, CDA owns the surface rights covering the mine site and other areas aggregating approximately 21 square km as well as certain water rights.
-CDA has, since 1996, been conducting mining operations on the supergene deposit on the Andacollo property which overlies the hypogene deposit.
+CDA has, since 1996, been conducting mining operations on the supergene deposit on the Carmen de Andacollo property which overlies the hypogene deposit and since 2010 has been processing hypogene ore through a newly-constructed concentrator on the site.

-The Andacollo property is located in Coquimbo Province in central Chile.
-The site is adjacent to the town of Andacollo, approximately 55 km southeast of the city of La Serena and 350 km north of Santiago.
-Access to the Andacollo mine is by paved roads from La Serena.
+The Carmen de Andacollo property is located in Coquimbo Province in central Chile.
+The site is adjacent to the town of Carmen de Andacollo, approximately 55 km southeast of the city of La Serena and 350 km north of Santiago.
+Access to the Carmen de Andacollo mine is by paved roads from La Serena.
 The mine is located near the southern limit of the Atacama Desert at an elevation of approximately 1,000 metres.
-The climate around Andacollo is transitional between the desert climate of northern

-Chile and the Mediterranean climate of the Santiago area.
-The majority of mine personnel live in the town of Andacollo, immediately adjacent to the mine or in the nearby cities of Coquimbo and La Serena.
+The climate around Carmen de Andacollo is transitional between the desert climate of northern Chile and the Mediterranean climate of the Santiago area.
+The majority of mine personnel live in the town of Carmen de Andacollo, immediately adjacent to the mine or in the nearby cities of Coquimbo and La Serena.

-The Andacollo orebody is a porphyry copper deposit consisting of disseminated and fracture-controlled copper mineralization contained within a gently dipping sequence of andesitic to trachytic volcanic rocks and sub-volcanic intrusions.
+The Carmen de Andacollo orebody is a porphyry copper deposit consisting of disseminated and fracture-controlled copper mineralization contained within a gently dipping sequence of andesitic to trachytic volcanic rocks and sub-volcanic intrusions.
 The mineralization is spatially related to a feldspar porphyry intrusion and a series of deeply rooted fault structures.
-A primary copper-gold sulphide deposit (the "Hypogene Deposit") containing principally disseminated and quartz vein-hosted chalcopyrite mineralization lies beneath the supergene deposit.
-The Hypogene Deposit was subjected to surface weathering processes resulting in the formation of a barren leached zone from 10 to 60 metres thick.
+A primary copper-gold sulphide deposit (the "hypogene deposit") containing principally disseminated and quartz vein-hosted chalcopyrite mineralization lies beneath the supergene deposit.
+The hypogene deposit was subjected to surface weathering processes resulting in the formation of a barren leached zone from 10 to 60 metres thick.
 The original copper sulphides leached from this zone were redeposited below the barren leached zone as a copper-rich zone comprised of copper silicates (chrysocolla) and supergene copper sulphides (chalcocite with lesser covellite).

-The Andacollo mine is an open pit mine that continues to produce supergene ore, which is transported to heap leach pads.
+The Carmen de Andacollo mine is an open pit mine that continues to produce supergene ore, which is transported to heap leach pads.
 Lower grade ore being processed through dump leaching.
 Copper bearing solutions are processed in an SX-EW plant to produce LME grade A copper cathode.
+Copper concentrate is produced by processing hypogene ore.